brianwarner/facade/README.md

 1. Create a database, a user, and grant all privileges (optional).
 2. Run 'python utilities/setup.py' (can also create a database and user for you)

+You can optionally choose to use a different database for the affiliation and alias data, which maps email addresses to organizations.
+This is useful if you have a few instances of Facade, and only want to do these mappings once.
+It should go without saying that you shouldn't clear the affiliation and alias data during setup if you're choosing to use an external database for this, as you'll wipe out your hard work elsewhere.

 At this point, you should be able to access facade's web interface.

 ### Git repo setup: